 Higher education

-Studying in Sweden comes with critical thinking, freedom and responsibility.
+University studies in Sweden come with critical thinking, freedom and responsibility.

 Freedom with responsibility

-Group work is key.
+Group work is often key.
 It encourages students to learn from others and solve complex issues as a team.
 Working together in diverse teams allows students to develop decision-making, time management, and interpersonal skills.
-By simulating the real dynamics of an international work place, students foster skills that will benefit their future global career, where teamwork across cultures is the norm.

 Students in Sweden are expected to take full responsibility for their own learning.
 To figure things out for themselves.
 To look beyond their textbooks for answers.

 The teaching style at Swedish universities and university colleges also promotes critical thinking.
 Students are expected to question what they learn.
 Or to question beliefs that are often taken for granted.
-Debating and arguing with peers and lecturers is accepted and welcomed.
+Debating not only with peers but also lecturers is accepted and welcomed.

 International student blog at Study in Sweden: